kubevela/kubevela.github.io/versioned_docs/version-v1.4/end-user/components/cloud-services/deploy-static-website-in-bucket.md

 Here is another solution -- deploy your static website in a bucket of Object Storage service in just one step.

-The object storage service can be AWS S3, Alibaba OSS and so on.
+The object storage service can be AWS S3, Alibaba Cloud OSS and so on.
 In the example below, let's take Alibaba OSS as an example.

 ## Prerequisites